MarekMatyas/tech201_agile_and_scrum/README.md

 - Decides how the work will be done
 - Everyone is accountable

+## Three Amigos
+Agile software development teams often adopt what is called a Three Amigos approach, which combines the **perspectives of business, development and quality assurance** for sprint planning and evaluation

 # Benefits of Scrum
 - Quicker release of usable products